2. Getting started

 Note

-If you install Transcrypt manually, Trancrypt is started by typing run_transcrypt rather than transcrypt.
+If you install Transcrypt manually, Transcrypt is started by typing run_transcrypt rather than transcrypt.
 This allows a pip installed Transcrypt and a manually installed Transcrypt to be used side by side selectively.

 Note